JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 ./get_iSS.sh
 ```

-You can check that `ls` shows a `music` and `iSS` directory among others.
+You can check that `ls` shows a `music` and `iSS` directory, among others.

 #### Starting the docker container

-Before we download and compile SMASH, we start a docker container in the usual way
+Before we download and compile SMASH, we start a docker container in the usual way:

 ```
 docker run -it -v ~/code/SummerSchool2022-test-dir/jetscape-docker:/home/jetscape-user --name JSSMASH jetscape/base:stable
 ```

-> You should be able to restart the school's myJetscape or the previous sessions JSHYDRO container by running `docker start -ai myJetscape` or `docker start -ai JSHYDRO`
+> You should be able to restart the school's myJetscape or the previous session's JSHYDRO container by running `docker start -ai myJetscape` or `docker start -ai JSHYDRO`

 #### Downloading SMASH

-To perform afterburner calculation within JETSCAPE, we now download SMASH from within the container.
+To perform afterburner calculations within JETSCAPE, we now download SMASH from within the container:

 ```
 cd JETSCAPE/external_packages/